tomduck/pandoc-comments/README.md

 pandoc-comments 0.1.0
 =====================

 *pandoc-comments* is a [pandoc] filter that adds a syntax extension to markdown for block comments.

 Python  is required.
+Install pandoc-comments using `python setup.py install`.
+This can be made available via `pip` on request.

-Block comments are denoted by using a percent sign (%) at the beginning of a paragraph.
+Block comments are declared in markdown documents by using a percent sign (%) at the beginning of a paragraph.
 For example, see [demo.md].
+Inline comments are not supported.

 Processing [demo.md] with `pandoc -s --filter pandoc-comments` gives output in [md], [pdf], [tex], and [html] formats.
 Notice that comments are stripped from all output files.